Noural06/llm-geographic-bias-mental-health/README.md

 # Citation

-If you use this repository, please cite:
+If you use this repository in academic work, please cite the dissertation or use the metadata provided in CITATION.cff.

 **Lakrimdi, N. (2026). _Does Where You Are Shape What You Get?
 Geographic Variation in Large Language Model Responses to Mental Health Queries._ MSc Data Science Dissertation, Middlesex University.**

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 **Note:** The MIT License applies to the source code in this repository.
-The dissertation text, figures, and other written materials remain the copyright of Eleonora © 2026.
+The dissertation text, figures, and other written materials remain © 2026 Noura Lakrimdi.
 Please cite the work appropriately if referencing the dissertation.